Climdyn/qgs/documentation/source/files/general_information.rst

     **It is not compatible with Windows for the moment**, but a Windows compatible version will be released soon.

-The easiest way to install is through `Anaconda`_.
+The easiest way to run qgs is to use an appropriate environment created through `Anaconda`_.

 First install Anaconda and clone the repository: ::